 - 558 students from India.

-They are studying a range of subjects including Biology, Computer Science, Economics, Electronic Engineering, English Literature, Management, Politics, and Law.
+They're studying a range of subjects including Management, Electronic Engineering, Law and Computer Science.

 From teaching to facilities, our focus on life-changing Research will have a positive impact on your time at York.